 The Future for The Bahamas’ Tax System

-Preparing to apply for a residence permit (and then maybe citizenship eventually) can take years.
-It makes sense to wonder whether the system in the Bahamas will be as attractive when you get to the end of the process as it is now.
+Preparing to apply for Bahamian residency (and then maybe citizenship eventually) can take years.
+It makes sense to wonder whether the system in The Bahamas will be as attractive when you get to the end of the process as it is now.

 There are signs that the government wants to use taxes as a lever to power social programs.
 For instance, certain neighborhoods in Nassau have been identified as incentive zones where the government has reduced the tax rate for VAT and duties.

 We’ll probably see more of these initiatives in the coming years.

 For the short term, the government seems to be willing to use hikes in the VAT rate to help maintain the current income-tax-free system.

 Outline of The Bahamas Tax System

 For historical reasons and to attract expats, The Bahamas maintains a very favorable tax system.
 Points to note include:

 - No income tax for individuals or companies.